Joe Girard: Career

 The then 35-year-old Girard walked into a Detroit car dealership and begged a skeptical sales manager for a job as a salesman.
-He sold a car on his first day and, by the second month, was so good some of the other salesmen complained, and got him fired.
+He sold a car on his first day and, by the second month, he was so good that some of the other salesmen complained, and got him fired.
 His next job was at Merollis Chevrolet in Eastpointe, Michigan.
 There, he set consecutive sales records over a 15-year period.
 He then became an author and public speaker, using books and in-person presentations to share his sales techniques.
+He retired at the age of 49, with a record of 13,001 vehicles sold by him.
+He still holds the Guinness World Record for the largest number of cars sold.

 As described in How to Sell Anything to Anybody, Girard decided early in his sales career to adopt the name "Girard" for business purposes as a way to avoid confrontations over his ethnicity or losing customers who might be prejudiced against Sicilians and Italians.

 Girard appeared on What’s My Line? in 1974 and To Tell the Truth in 1973.

 Girard died on February 28, 2019, from medical complications after a fall.